Hasbro Star Wars Dolls, Part 2: 1998 - 2008

 Here is the back view showing Leia's backpack and cape.

 Above are two different blasters.
-The one shown on the bottom fires missles and came in the three-pack set with Luke Tatooine, Leia Boushh, and Han Bespin.
-The top blaster does not fire missles and came with the Stormtrooper.
+The one shown on the bottom fires missiles and came in the three-pack set with Luke Tatooine, Leia Boushh, and Han Bespin.
+The top blaster does not fire missiles and came with the Stormtrooper.
 It's interesting to note that both are slightly different.
 For example the thickness of the trigger guard on each is quite different, as are some other details.
 Click on the image for a closer look!
 This certainly shows how much attention to detail Hasbro put into this 12 inch series.

 Here are the two blasters that came with the three pack set, and the missles that they fire (which I haven't removed from the package yet).
 Below are the binoculars that were also included.

-At this point there were at least seven Luke Skywalker dolls in the Hasbro Star Wars collection.
-They are (L to R) Luke from series 1 in Tatooine outfit, Luke from series 2 in Bespin outfit, Luke from series 3 in X-Wing Pilot outfit, Luke in Stormtrooper outfit (not shown), Luke in Cerimonial outfit, Luke in Hoth Gear (not shown) and Luke with Tatooine outfit with poncho.
+By the end of 1988 there were at least ten Luke Skywalker dolls in the Hasbro Star Wars collection.
+Five of them are shown above (L to R) Luke from series 1 in Tatooine outfit, Luke from series 2 in Bespin outfit, Luke from series 3 in X-Wing Pilot outfit, Luke in Ceremonial outfit, and Luke with Tatooine outfit with poncho.
 The Luke with poncho shown here was sold in the above three-pack set.
 His beige poncho covers most of his costume so I folded it and tucked it behind him in order to show both Tatooine outfits.

 This set was the first series of the "Episode 1" movie characters and was included in the "Action Collection".
 Dolls were packaged in boxes with a red design on a black background.
 (Packaging for the later series was changed to green designs on a black background.)
 The Hasbro logo is used on all packaging from this point onward.
 This series from 1998 is the first time any of the Episode 1 characters were marketed as 12 inch dolls.